Kinjutsu00/XSSscanner/README.md

 	You can test a site only if you are the owner or if the owner formally asks you!
 	I do not take any responsibility of your usage.

-This app work only with a site that has form, a site without form will stall this app
+This app work only with a site that has form, a site without form will stall this app.

-First install nodeJS if you do not have it, and then:
+First install nodeJS if you do not already have it, and then run:

 	$node server.js

-so just type in the browser:
+so just type on your browser:

 	localhost:5050

-and now you can copy the target link and get the result
+Now in front of you there is a very user-friendly and immediate interface, you will understand immediately where you have to copy the target site URI.

 This app only accept link with this form: